operator-framework/community-operators/docs/contributing.md

 [Follow this guide to create an OLM-compatible CSV for your operator](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/doc/design/building-your-csv.md).
 You can also see an example [here](./required-fields.md#example-csv).
 An Operator's CSV must contain the fields mentioned [here](./required-fields.md#required-fields-for-operatorhub) for it to be displayed properly within the various platforms.

-There is one CSV per version of your Operator alongside the CRDs, stored in `bundles`.
+There is one CSV per version of your Operator alongside the CRDs.

-#### Create a Bundle
+#### Create a release using the `packagemanifest` format

-A `bundle` represents a released version of your Operator.
-It is a sub-directory in the `package` directory named after the semantic version of your Operator which contains the  `CustomResourceDefinition`s and `ClusterServiceVersion`.
+The `packagemanifest` format is a directory structure in which the top-level directory represents your Operator as a `package`.
+Below that top-level directory are versioned sub-directories, one for each a released version of your Operator.
+The sub-directory names follow [semantic version](https://semver.org) of your Operator and contain the `CustomResourceDefinition`s and `ClusterServiceVersion`.

-Each released version of your Operator gets a `bundle` directory.
-The `bundle` directory names correspond the [semantic version](https://semver.org) of your Operator as defined in `spec.version` inside the CSV.
+The exact version is the one of your Operator as defined in `spec.version` inside the CSV.
 The version should also be reflected in the CSV file name for ease of use.
-It is advised that the `spec.name` field in the CSV is also the same as the package name.
+It is required that the `spec.name` field in the CSV is also the same as the package name.
 Follow the example below, assuming your Operator package is called `my-operator`:

 ```sh
 $ tree my-operator/